-At June 30, 2015, our existing cash and cash equivalents were not sufficient to fund our current operations for the next 12 months.
-Although, in February 2015, we entered into a Cooperative Research and Development Agreement (CRADA) with the U.S. National Institutes of Health (NIH), under which CRADA the NIH will fully fund and conduct the initial Phase 2 clinical efficacy and safety of AV-101 in Major Depressive Disorder at no cost to us, we have no current source of revenue to sustain our present activities, and we do not expect to generate revenue until, and unless, we (i) out-license or sell AV-101, a drug rescue NCE, another drug candidate unrelated to AV-101 to third-parties, (ii) enter into license arrangements involving our stem cell technology, including customized drug discovery and predictive toxicology assays and services and/or regenerative medicine opportunities with a third party, or (iii) obtain approval from the FDA or other regulatory authorities and successfully commercialize, on our own or through a future collaboration, one or more of our compounds.
-As the outcome of our proposed drug rescue and AV-101 development activities and future anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates, on our own or in collaboration with others.
+At September 30, 2015, our existing cash and cash equivalents were not sufficient to fund our current operations for the next 12 months.
+However, as described in Note 8, Capital Stock, to the accompanying Condensed Consolidated Financial Statements in Part I of this Report, on August 3, 2015, we entered into an agreement with Platinum pursuant to which Platinum agreed to purchase an additional \$3.0 million of our Series B Preferred and Series B Warrants between August 15, 2015 and October 15, 2015 (August 2015 Platinum Agreement).
+At September 30, 2015, Platinum had purchased an additional \$500,000 of Series B Preferred and Series B Warrants under the August 2015 Platinum Agreement.
+In addition, in February 2015, we entered into a Cooperative Research and Development Agreement (CRADA) with the U.S. National Institutes of Health (NIH), under which CRADA the NIH is fully funding and conducting the initial Phase 2 clinical efficacy and safety of AV-101 in Major Depressive Disorder.
+However, we have no current source of revenue to sustain our present activities, and we do not expect to generate revenue until, and unless, we (i) out-license or sell AV-101, a drug rescue NCE, another drug candidate unrelated to AV-101 to third-parties, (ii) enter into license arrangements involving our stem cell technology, or (iii) obtain approval from the FDA or other regulatory authorities and successfully commercialize, on our own or through a future collaboration, one or more of our compounds.
+As the outcome of our AV-101and drug rescue development activities and future anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates, on our own or in collaboration with others.
 In addition, other unanticipated costs may arise.
 As a result of these and other factors, we will need to seek additional capital in the near term to meet our future operating requirements, including capital necessary to obtain regulatory approval for, and to commercialize, our product candidates, and may seek additional capital in the event there exists favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
-We are considering a range of potential sources of funding, including public or private equity or debt financings, government or
+We are considering a range of potential sources of funding, including public or private equity or debt financings, government or other thirdparty funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or a combination of these approaches, and we intend to complete additional financing arrangements prior to the end of 2015.
+Raising funds in the current economic environment may present additional challenges.
+Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.